 Business is going well.
-Your forklift operators are up to speed with their safety training.
+Your aerial lift operators are up to speed with their safety training.
 There hasn’t been an accident in – geez, you can’t even recall.
-If this describes your distribution enterprise, dockyard, port receiving & shipping center, warehouse or other industrial facility, good for you!
+If this describes your distribution enterprise, dockyard, port receiving and shipping center, warehouse or other industrial facility, good for you!
 And you’re not alone; plenty of professionals pride themselves on proper safety and an orderly, efficient operation.

-Then you hear about a possible OSHA visit to your facility – and the first thing you do is hit the panic button.
+Then you hear about a possible OSHA visit to your facility.
+The first thing you do is hit the panic button.

 OSHA Visits – Do They Really Merit Sleepless Nights?